MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     For example, submit the following task to GitHub Copilot Agent:

     ```text
     Create a shared ValidationService class that consolidates the duplicate Validate() method logic from OrderProcessor and ReturnProcessor.
 The service should handle ID validation for both orders and returns while maintaining all existing security checks, business rules, and logging.
 Update both processor classes to use the new shared service and remove the duplicate private methods.
+Build and test the code to ensure the functionality remains intact.
+Continue working until the validation service is fully integrated.
     ```

 1. Monitor the agent's progress in the Chat view.

     The agent's progress should be visible in the chat as it completes the assigned task.

+    To assist the agent as the task is being processed, provide permission to continue or supply additional context as needed.
+For example, if the agent asks for permission to Build or Run the application, select **Continue**

-The agent will:
+    The agent will accomplish the following during this task:

     - Create a new **ValidationService.cs** file in the Services folder
     - Extract the validation logic into a reusable method
     - Update both processor classes to use the new service
     - Remove the duplicate private validation methods
+    - Verify functionality with a successful build and test run

 1. Review and accept the validation service changes.

-    Examine the changes proposed by the agent.
+    Use the code editor tabs to examine the changes proposed by the agent.
+You can scroll through the chat edits to see the specific code modifications.
+Select **Keep** on the editor tab to accept the current edit.
+You can select **Undo** on the editor tab to reject an edit.

+    Select **Keep** or **Undo** in the Chat view to accept or reject all changes

     The new validation service should maintain all the existing validation logic while providing a single, reusable implementation.
 If the changes look correct, accept them.

-    > [!NOTE]
-    > When you're working on production code, it's good practice to perform incremental testing after significant refactoring operations.
-Build and test the application to verify that the output remains consistent with the original behavior.
-If any issues arise, work with GitHub Copilot to resolve them before proceeding to the next refactoring phase.
+    > **NOTE**: When you're working on production code, it's important to thoroughly test your code after significant refactoring operations.
+This involves building and testing the application to verify that features are working as intended, unit tests are passing, and the output remains consistent with the original behavior.
+To save time during this training exercise, we're relying on the agent to perform incremental testing.
+An additional (manual verification) test will be done after all refactoring tasks are complete.

 1. Ask GitHub Copilot Agent to consolidate shipping calculation logic.

     For example, use the following task to consolidate shipping calculations:

     ```text
     Create a shared ShippingCalculationService that consolidates the similar CalculateShipping() logic from OrderProcessor and ReturnProcessor.
 The service should handle both order shipping (with free shipping thresholds) and return shipping (with processing fees) while maintaining the different business rules for each type.
 Update both processor classes to use the new shared service.
+Build and test the code to ensure the functionality remains intact.
+Continue working until the shipping calculation service is fully integrated.
     ```

     The agent should create a shipping service that handles both scenarios while preserving the different business rules for orders versus returns.

+    > **NOTE**: If the agent encounters any issues during the code refactoring process, it should refer to the original processor classes for guidance, and it should continue to update and test the code until the shipping calculation service is fully integrated.
+If the agent fails to accomplish the assigned task, or if the agent enters a code revision loop that it's unable to resolve, stop the agent and undo the edits.
+The chat session should include sufficient context to troubleshoot the issue and update the task (prompt).
+You can also ask GitHub Copilot for help updating the assigned task in a way that resolves the issue.

 1. Review and accept the changes.